ubnt-intrepid/mimicaw/README.md

 <br />

-`mimi` is a small test harness library for writing integration tests using the asynchronous runtime, such as `tokio` and `async-std`.
+This is a small test harness library for writing integration tests using the asynchronous runtime, such as `tokio` and `async-std`.
 The concept of this library is inspired from [`libtest-mimic`](https://github.com/LukasKalbertodt/libtest-mimic), but also focuses on the compatibility with `async`/`.await` language syntax.